sanjog-shrestha/Docker/MySQL & Adminer Container/README.md

 The objective of this project was to deploy a MySQL database alongside a lightweight web-based database management UI (Adminer) using Docker Compose.
 The goal was to understand multi-container orchestration, Docker volumes for persistent storage, and container-to-container networking.
 This project simulates a common real-world setup used for local database development or testing, emphasizing Infrastructure as Code, environment configuration, and service discovery using Docker's internal DNS.

+This version of the project also focuses on improving security and network isolation, by enabling SSL/TLS encryption for MySQL and restricting external access using Docker’s custom bridge networks and service exposure control.

 ### Skills Learned

 - Writing Docker Compose files for multi-service apps
 - Exposing and mapping ports from container to host
 - Configuring MySQL databases with environment variables
 - Using Docker named volumes for persistent DB data
 - Inter-service communication using Docker network names
 - Testing DB connection using a browser-based Adminer interface
+- Enabling SSL/TLS for secure MySQL connections
+- Implementing container-level network isolation and exposure control

 ### Tools Used